 \item N2GN\_1\_13 has a very red continuum with $F182M-F444W=3.8$\,ABmag.
-As shown in B25, the optical photometry reveals a rest-frame UV excess, which is reproduced by adding an unextinguished young (ages between 10 and 100\,Myr) simple stellar population to the SED modeling.
-As can be seen on Fig.\,\ref{Fig:JWST_stamps}, it has an extended morphology, in contrast with the so-called little red dots, LRD \citep[e.g.,][]{labbe2023,greene2024,Matthee2024,perez2024}.
-The source is very red simply because it is dusty with i) a very high A$_{\rm v}$=3.96$\pm$0.13\,mag, indicating a large dust content and ii) rest-frame dust emission detected by NOEMA at both 324 and 574\,$\mu$m.
-Furthermore, this source cannot be classified as a broad-line AGN, as the $H\alpha$ line does not exhibit broadening.
+As shown in B25, the optical photometry reveals a rest-frame UV excess, which is reproduced by adding an unextinguished young (ages between 10 and 100\,Myr) simple stellar population to the SED modelling.
+As can be seen in Fig.\,\ref{Fig:JWST_stamps}, it has an extended morphology.
+The source is very red simply because it is dusty with (i) a very high A$_{\rm v}$=3.96$\pm$0.13\,mag, indicating a large dust content and (ii) rest-frame dust emission detected by NOEMA at both 324 and 574\,$\mu$m.
+Furthermore, this source cannot be classified as a broad-line AGN, as the H$\rm \alpha$ line does not show any additional broadening beyond what is expected from morphological and kinematic effects.
 It has no X-ray counterpart and no rest-frame mid-IR data are available to verify the possible presence of an AGN-torus component contributing to its mid-IR SED.